Youscribe/opencv-cookbook/README.md

 Usage
 =====

-Include `recipe[opencv]` on systems where you want to install optipng.
+Include `recipe[opencv]` on systems where you want to install opencv.

 License and Author
 ==================